-A compression may be specified for a variable in a single-file CDF which gets performed automatically as values are written.
+A compression may be specified for a variable in a single-file CDF that gets performed automatically as values are written.
 The values are transparently decompressed as they are read from the variable.
 The values of a variable are compressed in blocks of one or more variable records.
 The blocking factor for a compressed variable (described beginning on page 50) specifies the number of records in each block (or the maximum number in the case of a compressed variable with sparse records).
 Properly setting the blocking factor involves a trade-off between the compression percentage achieved and execution speed when accessing values in individual variable records.
 The CDF library also uses a staging area scratch file to minimize access overhead for a compressed variable.
-Note that if a block of variable records actually increases in size when compressed, the block of records will be stored uncompressed in the
+Note that if a block of variable records actually increases in size when compressed, the block of records will be stored uncompressed in the CDF.
+This could happen if the blocking factor is set too low or simply because of the nature of the data and the compression algorithm being used.

-&lt;sup>21 Variable records may be deleted from a multi-file CDF.
+21 Variable records may be deleted from a multi-file CDF.

-&lt;sup>22 Note that variable compression is not allowed in a multi-file CDF.
+22 Note that variable compression is not allowed in a multi-file CDF.